 the return value must be stored in register

-You need to complete the program by writing assembly language statements corresponding to the three assignments to array elements and the return statement.
+You need to complete the program by writing assembly language statements that correctly implement the three assignment statements and the return statement.

 Implement the four C statements in MIPS32 assembly language.